 Once you've completed at least 23 hours of education, you're qualified to take the exam.
 The CAPM exam contains 150 questions and you’ll have three hours to complete it.

 Project management is an in-demand skill and a growing career field.
-According to the US Bureau of Labor Statistics (BLS), the job outlook for project management specialists is expected to grow 7 percent, a rate as fast as the national average for all other occupations [1].
+According to the US Bureau of Labor Statistics (BLS), the job outlook for project management specialists is expected to grow 7 percent between 2022 and 2032, faster than the average for all occupations [1].
 In a report published by the PMI, the project-oriented job market is projected to grow 33 percent, equivalent to 22 million new jobs, and by 2027, employers are projected to need almost 88 million project management roles [2].

-According to Payscale, a Certified Associate in Project Management makes an average salary of $68,000 in the US as of October 2022 [3].
-Below are some of the average salaries for positions that have listed the CAPM in calls for job applicants, collected from Payscale.
+According to Payscale, a Certified Associate in Project Management makes an average salary of $74,000 in the US as of October 2024 [3].
+Below are some of the average US salaries for positions listing CAPM cerification in job postings, collected from Glassdoor.

 Position | Salary |